Scott Marlowe | Dwarven Thanes

 Rillock - The Coastal Fortress

-Unique among the seven thanes, Rillock is located within Anolgan territory, carved into coastal mountains that overlook the Barrens Ocean.
+Unique among the seven thanes, Rillock lies within Anolgan territory, carved into the coastal mountains overlooking the Barrens Ocean.
 This position gives Rillock access to both traditional mountain resources and maritime opportunities unavailable to other thanes.
 The fortress sits at the junction of several rich ore veins, providing iron, copper, and small deposits of silver.
 The proximity to the sea has influenced Rillock's specialization in maritime metalwork, ship fittings, and the production of rust-resistant alloys essential for naval applications.
 The surrounding mountains also contain extensive coal deposits that fuel Rillock's forges.

 Ugull Mountain Thanes - The Northern Strongholds